No Secrets - Thiem And Zverev Battle For First Aussie Final - UrduPoint

 Melbourne, (APP - UrduPoint / Pakistan Point News - 30th Jan, 2020 ) :Dominic Thiem says there are "no secrets" between him Alexander Zverev as they prepare for a battle of "small margins" to make an Australian Open final for the first time.

-The fifth seed faces his good friend on Friday after stunning world number one Rafael Nadal in the last eight, with a crack at either seven-time champion Novak Djokovic or six-time winner Roger Federer at stake.
+The fifth seed faces his good friend on Friday after stunning world number one Rafael Nadal in the last eight, with a crack at seven-time champion Novak Djokovic in the decider at stake.

 Thiem and Zverev have played each other eight times, with the Austrian holding a 6-2 advantage, including their last two encounters.
 They have never been forced into a five-setter.